Biography

 Jónas Oddur Jónasson is the Robert G. James Career Development Associate Professor in Operations Management and an Associate Professor of Operations Management at the MIT Sloan School of Management.

 His research has been published in Operations Research, Management Science, and Manufacturing and Service Operations Management.
-Jónas was awarded the 2014 Bonder Scholarship for applied Operations Research in Health Services and received first prizes in the 2014 INFORMS Manufacturing & Service Operations Management (MSOM) student paper competition as well as the 2021 MSOM Practice-Based Research Competition.
+Along with his co-authors, Jónas received first prize in the INFORMS Manufacturing & Service Operations Management Practice-Based Research Competition.
+Jónas serves as an associate editor for Management Science and IISE Transactions on Healthcare Systems Engineering.

 Prior to joining MIT, Jónas received his PhD in management science and operations from London Business School, an MPhil from the University of Cambridge, an MSc from the London School of Economics and Political Science, and his BSc from the University of Iceland.